dosbox-staging/dosbox-staging/contrib/README.md

 ## Inventory

+- **icons**: Vector graphics and makefiles to re-create icons in .ico and .icns formats; read icons.md file for details
 - **static-opus**: Compiles a static Opusfile library that can be used by `./configure` in the absense of `pkg-config`